 Turmeric, Yogurt and Honey Mask

-For oily or blemish-prone skin, adding a sprinkle of turmeric can do wonders.
-Turmeric is one of the herbs with amazing anti-inflamatory properties, it can help soothe inflamed skin and will banish pesky breakouts.
+For oily or blemish-prone skin, adding a sprinkle of pure turmeric like this one from Bulk Supplements can do wonders.
+Turmeric is one of the herbs with amazing anti-inflammatory properties, it can help soothe inflamed skin and will banish pesky breakouts.

 (A word of caution: adding yellow turmeric might lead to staining.
 The yellow will wash off skin without any problems, but it might stain towels or clothing.
 If that happens, sunlight is best to get the stain out.
 Wash your garment or towel and then air dry it in full sun)